-• Receive the Healthwatch annual report for information.

-• Share their opinions on our workplan suggestions for 2023/24.
+- Receive the Healthwatch annual report for information. - Share their opinions on our workplan suggestions for 2023/24.

-Somerset Safeguarding Adults Board Strategic Plan & Annual Report (HWB) - Agenda Item 8
+SSAB Annual Report - Agenda Item 8

-The Chair invited Keith Perkin, Independent Chair-Adults and Health Services, to present the annual report from the Somerset Safeguarding Adults Board (SSAB).
+The Chair invited Keith Perkin, Independent Chair-Adults and Health Services, to present the annual report from the Somerset Safeguarding Adults Board.
 He noted that the SSAB is a statutory body with three statutory safeguarding partners; i.e., the local authority, the ICB and the Police.
-He stressed that there is a misconception about the SSAB, with it thought to be a catch-all for all vulnerable adults, when in reality it focuses on the care and support needs of those who are experiencing, or are at risk of, abuse, neglect, or exploitation and cannot protect themselves.
+He stressed that there is a misconception about the SSAB, i.e. that it is a catch-all for all vulnerable adults, when in reality is needs to focus on the care and support needs of those who are experiencing, or at risk of, abuse, neglect, or exploitation and cannot protect themselves.
 The SSAB works closely with other boards such as the Children's Board and the Community Safety Partnership, but its focus is on the cohort with those specific care and support needs.
 The report notes that the SSAB's role is to have oversight of safeguarding arrangements within the County, not to deliver services or be involved in the operations of individual organisations; and they are required to produce and publish an Annual Plan and Report each year.

-Section 2.1 of the report relates to Improving Lives, priorities, and outcomes; Paragraph 2.1a offers some good news in that Somerset has seen a decline in the rate of safeguarding concerns, contrary to current national trends.
+Section 2.1 of the report relates to Improving Lives, priorities, and outcomes; Paragraph 2.1a\offers some good news, in that Somerset has seen a decline in the rate of safeguarding concerns, contrary to current national trends.
 This has been made possible in part by the work done with Somerset Direct and much triaging, which has helped in signposting those people with concerns to the most appropriate person or group who can assist.
 Also, the SSAB and their partners have worked hard on producing practice guidance for the website, particularly about what to do if a concern does not regard safeguarding; certain concerns may require care and support but are missing the elements of abuse, neglect or exploitation, so they will be signposted elsewhere.
 Coming out of the Covid pandemic, the referrals are now more complex and take longer to resolve, so it is necessary to allow those specialist resources to prioritise and focus on those who need safeguarding.
-In order to ensure that this decline in the rate of safeguarding concerns is genuine, the performance sub-group has set up a task and finish group to test the hypothesis that this is the result of the work that has been done, in order to ensure that nothing is being missed.
+In order to ensure that this decline in the rate of safeguarding concerns is genuine, the performance sub-group has set up a task-and-finish group to test the hypothesis that this decline is the result of the work that has been done, in order to ensure that nothing is being missed.

-Paragraph 2.1b of the report discusses the national trend toward neglect in people over 65, including self-neglect; there are many referrals regarding this, and reports reveal that it is the predominate category.
-They will have a thematic board in 2023 pick up the learning from local and national reviews and to develop a strategy and plan for dealing with this problem.
+Paragraph 2.1b discusses the national trend toward neglect in people over 65, including self-neglect; there are many referrals regarding this, and reports reveal that it is the predominate category.
+They will have a thematic board in 2023 picking up the learning from local and national reviews and developing a strategy and plan for dealing with this problem.

-Paragraph 2.1c of the report relates to the work which Healthwatch led about a quality assurance framework and templates which the board has picked up; the performance subgroup is trying to get more information into the system and support the work.
+Paragraph 2.1c relates to the work which Healthwatch led about a quality assurance framework and templates which the board has picked up; the performance subgroup is trying to get more information into the system and support the work.